The complete guide to corporate travel policies

 Alternative lodging options

-Although you’ll have to assess costs and travel safety (always conduct a travel risk assessment!), it could be a good idea to offer alternative accommodation options such as Airbnb to give your employees the opportunity to make the most of their bleisure time.
+Although you’ll have to assess costs and travel safety (always conduct a travel risk assessment!), it could be a good idea to offer alternative accommodation options such as Airbnb to give your employees the opportunity to make the most of their leisure time.

 If you want to make sure that your business travel policy for your startup covers everything you need, check out our travel policy template to get you started.